Tiger 3: Plot

 In London, October 1999, a teenage Zoya witnesses her father, ISI agent Rehan Nazar, die in a car bomb blast.
 After his funeral, Zoya is visited by Nazar's protege Aatish Rehman, who persuades her to join the ISI.

-In the present day, Avinash "Tiger" Singh Rathore is assigned by his late former boss Shenoy's successor, RAW chief Maithili Menon, to rescue Tiger's former aid, Gopi Arya, who was captured during a mission in Afghanistan while trying to extract information from the Taliban about a mission being planned in Pakistan.
+In the present day, Avinash "Tiger" Singh Rathore is assigned by his late former boss Shenoy's (Note: Girish Karnad, who plays Shenoy, passed away in 2019.
+Shenoy was also depicted as being on medical support in Tiger Zinda Hai (2017), leaving his fate open to interpretation.) successor, RAW chief Maithili Menon, to rescue Tiger's former aid, Gopi Arya, who was captured during a mission in Afghanistan while trying to extract information from the Taliban about a mission being planned in Pakistan.
 Following his rescue, Gopi reveals to Tiger that Zoya is a double agent working for the Pakistanis, and is involved in the mission, before succumbing to his injuries.
 Tiger begins to spy on Zoya and is later assigned by Menon to safeguard an arms supplier, Jibran Sheikh in St. Petersburg, Russia, who worked with Gopi and escaped to the country after being discovered in Pakistan.
 Tiger witnesses Zoya's attempt to assassinate Sheikh; after saving him, Tiger is captured by Aatish, who reveals that he forced Zoya to assassinate Sheikh by near-fatally drugging and kidnapping her and Tiger's son Junior.

-In 2011, Aatish sought to derail a peace treaty between India and Pakistan in Vienna by assassinating the Indian Army Chief, General Ribeiro.
-Aatish tasked Zoya with the job, but she refused to cooperate and uses the telephone to covertly make the Indian consulate eavesdrop, where, unknown to her, the call was received by Tiger, who didn't know her back then.
+A flashback reveals Tiger's past links to both Zoya and Aatish: in 2011, Aatish sought to derail a peace treaty between India and Pakistan in Vienna by assassinating the Indian Army Chief, General Ribeiro.
+Aatish tasked Zoya with the job, but she refused to cooperate and uses the telephone to covertly make the Indian consulate eavesdrop, where, unknown to her, the call was received by Tiger, who was unaware of her identity back then.
 Aatish's pregnant wife Shaheen Baig decided to assassinate the general herself, but was shot and killed by Tiger.
 Aatish denied that his agents knew about the plan, leading to his imprisonment and ousting from the ISI.